 A person in possession of a daemon.

-A mental construct which serves as the other half of one's mental dialogue.
+A mental companion which serves as the other half of one's internal dialogue.
 It takes the form of an animal based on the daemian's personality in relation to real life animal traits and behaviours.

 A state of great unease or dissatisfaction.
 Most relevant to alterhumans in the form of species dysphoria, that is, being distressed or uncomfortable about one's percieved or bodily species.

 A nonhuman member of a plural system; a person who experiences their body in headspace being nonhuman.

 A fictional identity facet in a median system, who has experiences and feelings in common with both fictives and fictionkin in a way that makes them feel somewhere between or adjacent to the two.

 A person who identifies as an entity from fiction.
 One could consider themselves a specific character, a member of a fictional race, or simply a being from a fictional world.

 A headmate from a fictional source.
 Can be a specific character, of a fictional species, or simply from a fictional world.

 Fictosexualaka: fictoromantic, ficto